Link vocabulary and linking approach

 see-also reader might benefit but author can't name a specific need; escape hatch — use only after ruling out a more specific label

-• Not a fallback for lazy labelling.
-If the COLLECTION.md authorises specific labels for a destination, use those — don't downgrade to see-also.
+Do not use this page as a fallback for lazy labelling.
+If the source COLLECTION.md authorises specific labels for a destination, use those rather than downgrading to see-also.

 Open questions